Vietnam.vn - Nền tảng quảng bá Việt Nam

 Traffic jam on Hanoi streets, April 2025

-The city is assigned to establish and announce the Low Emission Zone Project in the third quarter of 2025.
+The city was assigned to establish and announce the Low Emission Zone Project in the third quarter of 2025.
 By 2030, Hanoi needs to develop a multi-modal public transport network, covering main routes, connecting densely populated areas and major hubs.
-The system of charging stations, services for clean energy vehicles as well as electric bus and electric train fleets are required to be expanded.
+Charging stations, services for clean energy vehicles as well as electric bus and train fleets are required to be expanded.

 Along with that, the city will issue policies to support businesses in manufacturing and assembling clean vehicles; increase registration fees, license plate fees and parking fees for gasoline and diesel vehicles in the central area.
 From the fourth quarter of 2025, Hanoi will also pilot a ban on single-use plastic items in restaurants, hotels and eateries in the beltway 1.